 Georgina Countess of Dudley took occupation in 1903 and made further alterations including the decorative friezes in the ground floor of the Georgian Wing, the mahogany doors and floor.
 The grave of her dog Boy may be found in the gardens to the South of the Lodge.

 A wealthy industrialist, John Scott Oliver, took up residence in 1929 and also carried out many alterations, mostly in the North wing.
 He suffered large financial losses in the recession and put the Lodge on the market in 1938.

-Before the Lodge could be sold it was requisitioned by the Phantom Squad, GCHQ Liaison Regiment, for its officers quarters.
+Before the Lodge could be sold it was requisitioned by the Phantom Squad, GCHQ Liaison Regiment, for its regimental headquarters.
 This was a fascinating time, as the Squad’s role was to position motorcycle riders equipped with radios at front lines to relay the precise situation to the commanders of all Allied units in the vicinity.

 Field Marshal Montgomery described the Squad as “indispensable”.
 Nonetheless, much insensitive alteration was carried out to the Lodge and the cottage suffered two direct hits from bombs in 1942 and 1944.